RHOrga/rhorga.github.io/2020/en/teams.md

 ## Registration

-A Call for Participation containing more information will be sent to you via e-mail soon.
+A Call for Participation containing more information has been sent to you via e-mail.
+If you did not get this e-mail, you can register at [roboting@tuhh.de](mailto:roboting@tuhh.de).